francescoperera/Entree/README.md

 ....
 ```

-If you run ``` sbt "run https://s3.amazonaws.com/dummy_bucket/data https://s3.amazonaws.com/dummy_bucket/clean_data email_address ```, all of the files under the label/ontology of email_address, such as : email_adddress.json, email.json and emailaddress.json will be aggregated into one or more files with a standard data format.
+If you run ``` sbt "run https://s3.amazonaws.com/dummy_bucket/data https://s3.amazonaws.com/dummy_bucket/clean_data email_address" ```, all of the files under the label/ontology of email_address, such as : email_adddress.json, email.json and emailaddress.json will be aggregated into one or more files with a standard data format.

 The new file will look like the following: